Margaret Garner: Sent south and death

 Ohio officials missed finding Margaret in Covington by a few hours, missed apprehending her again in Frankfort, and finally caught up with her enslaver in Louisville, only to discover that he had put the enslaved people on a boat headed for his brother's plantation in Arkansas.
-The Liberator reported that, on 6 March 1856, the steamboat Henry Lewis, on which the Garners were being transported, began to sink after colliding with another boat.
+The Liberator reported that, on March 6, 1856, the steamboat Henry Lewis, on which the Garners were being transported, began to sink after colliding with another boat.
 Margaret Garner and her baby daughter were either thrown overboard during the collision or, according to an alternate account, Garner deliberately jumped overboard after tossing her baby into the river.
 The baby drowned.
 It was reported that Margaret expressed "frantic joy" that her baby had died, and that she had tried to drown herself.
 She and Robert were kept in Arkansas only a short time before being sent to Gaines' family friends in New Orleans as a household servant.
 The Garners then disappeared from sight.

 In 1870, a reporter from The Cincinnati Chronicle found Robert Garner and gathered more about his life.
 Robert and Margaret Garner had worked in New Orleans, and in 1857 were sold to Judge Dewitt Clinton Bonham for plantation labor at Tennessee Landing, Mississippi.
-Robert said Margaret had died in 1858 of typhoid fever, in an epidemic in the valley.
+Robert said 24 year old Margaret had died in 1858 of typhoid fever, in an epidemic in the valley.
 He said that before she died, Margaret urged him to "never marry again in slavery, but to live in hope of freedom."